ponylang/ponyc/README.md

 ## Building with link-time optimisation (LTO)

+Link-time optimizations provide a performance improvement.
+You should strongly consider turning on LTO if you build ponyc from source.
+It's off by default as it comes with some caveats:

+- If you aren't using clang as your linker, we've seen LTO generate incorrect binaries.
+It's rare but it can happen.
+Before turning on LTO you need to be aware that it's possible.

+- If you are on MacOS, turning on LTO means that if you upgrade your version of XCode, you will have to rebuild your Pony compiler.
+You won't be able to link Pony programs if there is a mismatch between the version of XCode used to build the Pony runtime and the version of XCode you currently have installed.

 You can enable LTO when building the compiler in release mode.
 There are slight differences between platforms so you'll need to do a manual setup.
 LTO is enabled by setting `lto` to `yes` in the build command line:

 ```bash